reduxjs/redux-devtools/README.md

 ### Fix issue with background color of the trace panel.

-## Fix issue with the background color of the trace panel when the theme is dark.
+## Fix issue with the background black color of the trace tab.

 1. ---